 Israeli authorities may impose travel restrictions on some visitors to Israel and the West Bank.
 There is not clear information about which categories of travellers may be subject to these restrictions.

 If you enter Israel via the Allenby Bridge crossing and indicate you plan to travel to the West Bank, you may have your passport stamped 'Palestinian Authority Only'.
-If you receive this stamp, you will be restricted to West Bank destinations and prevented from entering Israel and Jerusalem.
+If you receive this stamp, you will be restricted to West Bank destinations and prevented from entering Israel, including Jerusalem.
 Airport officials may require you to sign a form that prohibits you entering the West Bank.
 The Australian Embassy has limited ability to intervene in these situations.

 The Gaza Strip

 The Erez crossing into the northern Gaza Strip from Israel is controlled by Israeli authorities.
 You must have permission from the Israeli authorities to use the Erez crossing.
 The Israeli authorities rarely grant permission for individuals to depart Gaza through the Erez crossing.
 Australian-Palestinians holding a Palestinian ID and/or passport can contact the

 The Rafah crossing into the Gaza Strip from Egypt is controlled by Egyptian authorities.
 You must get permission from Egyptian authorities to enter and exit the Gaza Strip using the Rafah border crossing with Egypt.
 Regulations and restrictions governing the border between Egypt and the Gaza Strip are subject to change.
 People who enter the Gaza Strip through this border crossing must leave the same way.
 The crossing may open or close at short notice.
 Once the crossing is closed, it is impossible to enter or leave the Gaza Strip through this crossing.
 You may be delayed in the Gaza Strip for an extended period (possibly months) while waiting for approval to return to Egypt and for the crossing to open.